 Pathology of synapse function in sanfilippo disease.

-Belmont, MA., March 1, 2012 - JLK Sanfilippo Research Foundation has made the second of two payments to Saint Justine Hospital in Montreal under the guidance and direction of Alexey Pshezhetsky, PhD.
+Belmont, MA., March 1, 2012 - JLK Sanfilippo Research Foundation has made the second of two payments of $40,000 to Saint Justine Hospital in Montreal under the guidance and direction of Alexey Pshezhetsky, PhD.
 Laboratory of Metabolic Diseases, Department of Medical Genetics.

 “The aim of our research project is to understand the pathological mechanism of genetic childhood disease mucopolysaccharidosis type III (MPS IIIC, Sanfilippo disease), and to develop new strategies for its therapy.
 Sanfilippo disease belongs to a group of devastating inherited diseases of children affecting the lysosome, a cellular compartment responsible for degradation and recycling of big biological molecules.
 It causes rapid mental retardation in infants and children, accompanied by variable problems of the eyes, skin and bones.
 Most of patients become demented and die before the adulthood.
 Through our previous studies supported in part by grants from The Sanfilippo Children’s Research Foundation we cloned the gene HGSNAT which deficiency causes MPS IIIC, identified mutations in the MPS IIIC patients, developed a mouse model for the disease and started to study pathological changes in these mice.
 Our collaborator Dr. Brian Bigger studied brain pathophysiology in the mouse models of MPS IIIA and IIIB.
 Our studies have led us to propose that the mechanism underlying the cognitive dysfunction and other behavioral manifestations in MPS patients is related to synaptic defects in cortical and hippocampal neurons but not neuronal death.
 Now we propose to study synaptic function in the brains of transgenic mouse models of Sanfilippo disease which will allow us to understand how exactly the disorder affects children and suggest novel therapeutic approaches.”
 Alexey Pshezhetsky PhD.